atr34/CS1660_project1/Apache Hadoop/README.md

 This will place the docker containers for hadoop-namenode and hadoop-datanode in the container registry.

 ### Add hadoop-namenode to the GKE and Expose to a port
-Go to Hadoop Namenode in the Container Registry. <br>
+Go to Hadoop Namenode in the Container Registry.
 ![Alt text](https://github.com/atr34/CS1660_project1/blob/main/Images/NamenodeContainer.png)
 Select Deploy to GKE and add the following enviroment vairables
 ![Alt text](https://github.com/atr34/CS1660_project1/blob/main/Images/NameNodeEnvironmentVariables.png)